 Despite the name, smart contracts are neither smart nor legally binding.

 “Smart” is typically associated with artificial intelligence that is built on massive amounts of data and employs computation intensive algorithms.
 Smart contracts exists to build trust with decentralization, in that multiple parties execute the same code and maintain the same state, independently.
 Efficiency is sacrificed for security through duplication.
 This means smart contracts is not a great place to build intelligence through machine learning, or carry out any amount of deep analytics.

 Smart contracts are not typically considered legally binding either.
 Besides duplicating computation, smart contracts also results in state data being stored in every node.
 When considering what kind of data should be maintained by smart contracts, best practice is to only use it to keep track of information that either represents commitment of data stored somewhere else, so that they can not be changed after the fact, or information that need to be updated.
 Legal documents typically are overly verbose and have a lot of boilerplate content.
 Saving the whole legal document inside smart contracts would be a very inefficient way to utilize blockchain.

-Despite some limitations, smart contracts are key to many use cases and provide us with an opportunity to make transactions and processes more streamlined and automated.
+Despite some limitations, smart contracts are key to many use cases (check out this post for 5 examples of smart contracts) and provide us with an opportunity to make transactions and processes more streamlined and automated.
 Smart contracts are here to stay; the steady increase of deployments year over year only emphasizes their significance within the blockchain ecosystem.
 The open-source community has fully embraced the concept and have developed many high-quality libraries in various smart contract languages.
 OpenZeppelin, for example, is widely utilized in the Solidity developers community for Ethereum-based blockchains.